imagineLife/big-site/content/linux/ssh.md

 **The Server** get an SSH Key.
 This is private.
 This is not meant to be shared with anyone.
 The SSH protocol uses these keys to authenticate client requests and data traffic between the client and server.

 ### Generate a Public key on the Primary Instance
+The Primary ubuntu vm will generate an ID and public key using the `ssh-keygen` program.
+**NOTE**: below opts out of adding a "passphrase".
+In a more "serious" environment, passphrases make it so that anytime the ssh key is used the passphrase is needed to be entered - adds a little more security.

 ``` bash
 ubuntu@primary:~$ ssh-keygen -t rsa
 Generating public/private rsa key pair.